Reinforcement Learning in Practice: Opportunities and Challenges: Discussions

-Similar to an AI business, an RL business may also be a combination of software and service, with low gross margins, scaling challenges, and weak defensive moats.
+Similar to AI, an RL business may also be a combination of software and service, with low gross margins, scaling challenges, and weak defensive moats.
 RL calls for understanding of, respect for, and if possible, innovations in, the business model.

-We see a big chicken-egg problem here: no killer application, insufficient appreciation from higher management, insufficient resources, insufficient R\&D, slow adoption, then, as a result, non-trivial to have a killer application.
+From the discussion above, we see a big chicken-egg problem here: no killer application, insufficient appreciation from higher management, insufficient resources, insufficient R\&D, slow adoption, then, as a result, non-trivial to have a killer application.
 There are underlying challenges from education, research, development and business.

 The status quo is actually much better than this negative feedback loop, thanks to those people and organizations who are forward looking and venture their belief in the potential of reinforcement learning.
-There are companies making big investments in RL, like Deepmind, Google, Microsoft, Facebook, OpenAI, Nvidia, Didi, just name a few.
-More and more researchers and engineers are interested in RL.
+Besides funding agencies, there are companies making big investments in RL, like Deepmind, Google, Microsoft, Facebook, OpenAI, Nvidia, Didi, just name a few.
 There are also a few startups working on RL.
-And remember that, the killer application of face/speech recognition for deep learning was born out of the last AI winter, in particular, for (deep) neural networks.
-We are thus positive, although reinforcement learning is not quite there yet for the prevalence of real life applications.
+More and more researchers, engineers and managers are interested in RL for real life.
+And remember that, the killer applications of face/speech recognition for deep learning was born out of the last AI winter, in particular, for (deep) neural networks.
+It is possible that there may not be an AlphaGo moment in practice or an RL killer application, and RL may be permeating gradually yet widely.
+It is also possible that RL may not be the major technique, but plays a complementary role, for some period of time, esp. in the whole landscape of an AI business.
+We are positive, although reinforcement learning is not quite there yet for the prevalence of real life applications.

 Before closing, we attempt to answer the question: When is RL helpful?